top of page

 THREE KEY INSIGHTS

-2. Your right brain is a powerhouse for imagination and solutions
+2. Your brain is built for resourceful simulations and solutions

 3. Your left brain is your powerhouse for narratives